Table of contents

 The Process

-By default, versioning is not activated.
-You need to activate it by yourself by going to ES / Configure / General Settings and “Turn on” on the Detection Version tile:
+By default, versioning is not enabled.
+You need to enable it manually by going to ES > Configure > General Settings and selecting “Turn on” in the Detection Versioning tile.

 It might take up to 10 minutes to turn on, as indicated in the documentation : Use detection versioning in Splunk Enterprise Security – Splunk Documentation

-All detections included in Splunk ES and ESCU (if installed) are automatically imported and manageable by the versioning.
+All detections included in Splunk ES and ESCU (if installed) are automatically imported and managed by versioning.

 And then you get a notification on the upper right corner :